 Penguin Vitae Design Features

-This is another series designed by talented Penguin creative director Paul Buckley, and these hardbacks have a number of lovely features, including metallic foil stamped on the covers and spines, along with delightful illustrated endpapers.
+This is another series designed by talented Penguin creative director Paul Buckley, and these hardbacks have a number of lovely features, including metallic foil stamped on the covers and spines, along with delightful illustrated endpapers and a distinctive sideways typographic cover design.
 As part of the Penguin Classics brand, the volumes also have valuable introductions and or/notes to assist with getting the most out of your reading.
 For shelf size reference, the books are slightly larger than the standard black spine or Sisterhood Collection paperback classics and just marginally smaller than the Penguin Classics Deluxe and Penguin Galaxy editions.
 Pages are acid-free, but the binding is (sigh) glued.

 The represent a diverse selection of contemporary writers, and I have also listed anticipated future releases below which are available for preorder.
 The series includes fiction, non-fiction and poetry and there will likely be some interesting titles here that you don’t already have in a nice edition if you’re looking to expand your library in this direction.